-Policies On Timing of Option Grants.
-Our compensation committee and board of directors have adopted a policy on the timing of option grants, under which our compensation committee generally will make annual option grants beginning effective as of the date three business days after our next quarterly (or year-end) earnings release following the decision to make the grant, regardless of the timing of the decision.
-Our compensation committee has elected to grant and price option awards shortly following our earnings releases so that options are priced at a point in time when the most important information about our company then known to management and our board is likely to have been disseminated in the market.
+Policies On Timing of Equity Awards.
+Our compensation committee and board of directors have adopted a general policy on the timing of equity awards, under which our compensation committee generally will make annual equity awards beginning effective as of the date three business days after our next quarterly (or year-end) earnings release following the decision to make the grant, regardless of the timing of the decision.
+Our compensation committee has elected to grant equity awards shortly following our earnings releases so that the awards are granted, and with respect to stock options, priced, at a point in time when the most important information about our company then known to management and our board is likely to have been disseminated in the market.